- Scientific name

 Geographic range

 This species has a circumboreal distribution and is rare elsewhere.
-It is known from North America (eastern and north central USA and southeastern Canada), northern Africa (Algeria), northern Asia (Caucasus, Japan) and Europe.
-In Europe, it occurs in almost all countries, from Spain, France, Ireland and the UK in the west, Italy, Romania and Ukraine in the south and Norway and Sweden in the north (Krieglsteiner 2001, Bujakiewicz 2002), in Russia it is known from St. Petersburg and Sakhalin regions.
+In Europe, it occurs in almost all countries, from Spain, France, Ireland and the UK in the west, Italy, Romania and Ukraine in the south and Norway and Sweden in the north (Krieglsteiner 2001, Bujakiewicz 2002) and Russia in the east.
 It is much more common in the Atlantic countries with mild climates, namely England, northern France and the Netherlands (Gulden 1983).
 Some authors claim that it has expanded its range in recent years with the death of elms caused by the Dutch elm disease (Wattling and Gregory 1989).
 In Denmark, the species was found only after 2006; in Switzerland, it occurs only on planted trees in the urban environment.
-The species has been also recorded from China but recent studies show that it could be

 Population and Trends